josecastillolema/aodh2sensu/CONTRIBUTING.md

   * **Follow the style you see used in the primary repository**.
 Consistency with the rest of the project always trumps other considerations.
-  * Python projects usually follow the [PEP-8 guidelines](https://www.python.org/dev/peps/pep-0008/)
+  * Python projects usually follow the [PEP-8 guidelines](https://www.python.org/dev/peps/pep-0008/).
-  * The code is indented using four spaces (soft tabs)
+  * The code is indented using four spaces (soft tabs).
   * This is open source software.
 Consider the people who will read the code.